integreat-io/integreat-transformers/README.md

 ### `pattern`

-Will return `true` or `false` depending on whether the provided pattern matches the data in the pipeline or at the path `path`.
+Will return `true` or `false` depending on whether the provided regex `pattern` matches the data in the pipeline or at the path `path`.
 If no pattern is provided, the result is always `false`.
 If the value is not a string, the result is always `false`.

+You may set the flag `caseinsensitive` to `true` to have a case insensitive match.

 This transformer works the same in both directions.